jczzz/ActivitySniper-SocialMediaApp/readme.txt

 Activity-sniper
+URL: localhost:9000/index.php/
+initial admin user:

+Register page:
-Register page: Users can input their information to get a new account.(Email must be unique, Phone Number must in the specified format)
+	1. Users can input their information to get a new account.
+(Email must be unique, Phone Number (if entered) must in the specified format)
+	2. Users can upload a picture for their account. (default picture is a smiling face)

 Login page: Users can log into the application by typing email and password.

+Admin page: list all users, and admin can view a user's information and can delete a user.

 See your account page: Users can see their own account information in this page.